 LEGAL ISSUES WITH RESIDENCY RESTRICTIONS

-court decision on residency restrictions was Doe v.
+decision for many years regarding residency restriction laws was Doe v.
 Miller (2005) , in which a three-judge panel

 upheld Iowa’s 2000-foot residency restriction.
 In Doe v.
 Miller, the courts ruled “the Constitution of the United States

 does not prevent the State of Iowa from regulating the residency of sex offenders in this manner in order to protect the

 unconstitutional ex post facto punishment of persons who committed offenses prior to July 1, 2002, because the

-of the statute overrides the General Assembly's legitimate intent to enact a nonpunitive, civil regulatory
+of the statute overrides the General Assembly's legitimate intent to enact a nonpunitive, civil regulatory measure that

 In short, the 8th Circuit had followed the argument from Smith v.
 Doe (2003) and Kansas v.
 Hendricks (1997), two

-a number of jurisdictions that have passed residency laws over the years, the courts would be hard-pressed to
+number of jurisdictions that have passed residency laws over the years, the courts would be hard-pressed to make the

-the

 same case eventually overturned by the 8th Circuit, the US District Court had ruled the law violated Ex Post Facto, the

 14th Amendment’s procedural and substantive Due Process, and the 5th Amendment’s safeguard against self-

 incrimination.
 Even in overturning the decision, the dissenting opinion by 8th US Circuit judge Melloy determined the

 laws violate Ex Post Facto, is punitive as historical banishment, serves traditional aims of punishment, imposes an

 affirmative disability or restraint, and is excessive in meeting its goals.
-A 2006 Iowa case
+A 2006 Iowa case also ruled “Residency

 In both of the higher court rulings on the Iowa cases, however, they did not necessarily state the right to protect the